Archive for the ‘Volunteerism’ Category

 2. Looking to put your honey’s feet in style, why not try TOMS shoes?
 For every pair of shoes that you purchase, another pair is given to a child in need.
 This is great way to not only bring a smile to your significant other’s face, but also give a smile to a child in need!

 3. Does your lover have a sweet tooth?
 Fair-trade chocolate is the perfect gift to satisfy a sweet tooth!
-Companies such as TCHO Chocolates and Divine Chocolate donate a portion of their proceed to fair-trade practices or practice fair-trade practices.
+Companies such as TCHO Chocolates and Divine Chocolate donate a portion of their proceeds to support fair-trade or practice fair-trade.

 4. Is your Valentine not much of a chocolate fanatic?
 Cookies are always a great gift for any holiday!
 Cookies for Kid’s Cancer not only taste great they also donate 100 percent of profits to fund pediatric cancer research!